-While there are many benefits of cloud-based UC applications, there are also risks and challenges inherent to the migration process.
+While there are many benefits of cloud-based unified communications applications, there are also risks and challenges inherent to the migration process.
 Performance concerns lead the list, particularly with regard to Internet service providers and public networks.
 In worst-case scenarios, performance issues can compromise important working relationships or even cost companies business.

 To that end, it’s crucial to conduct an audit of current bandwidth needs with regard to core applications and data requirements.
 Ensure that essential applications will always be able to perform before deciding what should and should not be migrated to the cloud.